Hessian-Free Distributed Bilevel Optimization via Penalization with Time-Scale Separation: Conclusions

 \section{Conclusions}

-In this paper, we proposed a new loopless distributed {\ALGNAME} algorithm based on adaptive penalty techniques to address the DBO problem with a coupled inner-level subproblem.
-Based on an alternating gradient update scheme, the algorithm was designed to employ multiple-timescale updates for solving each subproblem asymptotically in a Hessian-free manner, providing significant computational advantages.
-We proved that the algorithm can achieve a sublinear convergence for nonconvex-strongly-convex cases, explicitly characterizing the impact of bilevel gradient heterogeneity, penalty errors, network connectivity and function properties on the convergence, relying on a weaker assumption on heterogeneity.
-Moreover, we demonstrated how these findings extended to distributed min-max problems.
-Two numerical experiments were conducted to validate the performance of the algorithm and the effectiveness of our theoretical results.
+In this paper, we have proposed an approximated minimax formulation for the DBO problem with a coupled inner-level subproblem.
+Moreover, we have proposed a new distributed algorithm (AHEAD) with multiple-timescale updates and loopless structures.
+The algorithm features a Hessian-free property, enjoying significant computational advantages in the large-scale problem where the solution accuracy is not essential.
+We have proved that the algorithm can achieve a sublinear convergence for nonconvex-strongly-convex cases, explicitly characterizing the impact of the penalty parameter, node heterogeneity, network connectivity, and condition number on the convergence performance, relying on a weaker assumption on first-order heterogeneity.
+Moreover, we have provided a detailed analysis for the distributed minimax problem as a special case.
+Two numerical experiments were conducted to demonstrate the superiority of the algorithm and validate the theoretical results.
+In our future work, a dynamic update scheme can be incorporated for the penalty parameter to further enhance the algorithm's flexibility.
+Extending the algorithm to handle more general inner-level functions, possibly with nonconvexity, nonsmoothness, stochasticity and constraints, would also be an interesting direction.